 3. What Does the Package Include—and What It Doesn’t

-• Surgery for both recipient and donor (in LDLT)
+- Surgery for both the recipient and the donor (in LDLT)

 Additional Factors That Can Influence Liver Transplant Cost in India: Not everything may be included in the transplant package.
 Here’s what families should be aware of

-• Dialysis, plasmapheresis, and specialist drugs such as antifungals, high-end antibiotics, and blood factors like Prothrombin Complex Concentrate (PCC) or Fibrinogen concentrate are typically not included in standard packages, as they are used only in certain high-risk or complex cases.
+- Dialysis, plasmapheresis, and very costly drugs such as antifungals, high-end antibiotics, and blood factors like Prothrombin Complex Concentrate (PCC) or Fibrinogen concentrate are typically not included in standard packages, as they are used only in certain high-risk or complex cases.

 The key takeaway is this: each transplant program tailors its approach based on its own experience and the unique needs of the patient.
 While they strive to make packages cost-effective and comprehensive, not all possible scenarios can be bundled into one price.